 On July 31, 2016, the latest escapade into the wizarding world of J.K.
 Rowling, entitled Harry Potter and the Cursed Child, saw the light of day.
 This two-part West End stage play written by John Thorne stems from his collaboration with J.K.
 Rowling, the author of the original franchise and John Tiffany, the director of the play.
 With throngs of ecstatic fans queuing for hours in front of bookshops feverish to get their hands on the eight story, the hype has been overwhelming.
 Nine years after the publication of the Deathly Hallows the massive HP fan base leapt instantly at the possibility of reading the newest instalment of this universally-loved tale.
 With the extravagant hype matching that of Hollywood superhero money-spinners, the eighth story has had a lot to live up to.
+With the help of the New Hampshire SEO services, this news spreaded far and wide all across the globe.

 The story takes up where the last book left off, with the Potter family waving off their boys at the King’s Cross station.
 Set nineteen years after the original story, Harry is now thirty-seven, happily married to Ginny (nicknamed Gin) Weasley and the father of three – James, Albus and Lily.
 It’s Albus’s first year at Hogwarts and just as Harry many years before, he fearfully ponders the possibility of being in Slytherin, “the House of the snake, of Dark Magic”.
 Soon, however, Albus proves to be as different from his famous father as a thestral is different from a hippogriff.
 On the first day to school he befriends Scorpius Malfoy, the son of Harry’s former arch enemy, and is sorted into Slytherin with his new best friend.
 From then on, Albus’s recurring failure to live up to the expectations set by his famous name sees his and Harry’s relationship gradually disintegrating, which in turn fuels the young boy’s anger and defiance and sets him on the path of rule-breaking and reckless adventures in the spirit of the Weasley twins.